 report can be found below.

-will be sent notice that the draft agency Transformation Strategy is available for
+sent notice that the draft agency Transformation Strategy was available for review and comment.

 Phone: (360) 902-8500 ask for Strategic Planning

 Mail: Washington State Parks, Planning Program, P.O.
 Box 42650, Olympia, WA 98504-2650

 State Parks looks forward to hearing from you!